 The TP-Link TL-WPA8630P v2 is a Range Extender with wired Ethernet, Wi-Fi and PowerLine Communication (PLC) interfaces.
 It has one IEEE 802.11b/g/n 2.4GHz radio, one IEEE 802.11a/n/ac 5GHz radio, three IEEE 802.3u/ab Gigabit Ethernet ports and one IEEE 1901 Homeplug AV2 Powerline interface.
+The router has decent CPU performance and memory size but limited flash.
 The wired Ethernet and PLC interfaces are connected to the router CPU via the internal Ethernet switch.
-It has decent CPU performance and memory size but limited flash.
-It comes in 2 variants: Passthrough “P” models and non-passthrough models.
+The PLC boots from its own flash and runs independently of the router.
+The device comes in 2 variants: Passthrough “P” models and non-passthrough models.
 The “Passthrough” is simply a direct wired connection between the electrical socket and plug to give the user an extra power socket, otherwise the rest of the hardware and firmware are functionally identical.

 The default stock configuration bridges the wired, Wi-Fi and PowerLine interfaces.
 The main use case is to extend the coverage of a LAN/Wi-Fi network throughout the home using the existing electrical wiring.
 This is particularly useful for houses with thick walls and poor Wi-Fi signal propagation but with good quality electrical cables.